 The path leading to the cave is also spectacular featuring great views of Vela Luka Bay from above.

-Disclaimer: I was invited to take part on the Well-O-Live project by Destination Makers, a member of the Consortium of the WellOlive ‘Wellness and Wellbeing Experience across the Routes of the Olive Tree” project supported by the European Commission COSME programme and hosted by DUNEA Agency.
+Disclaimer: I was invited to take part on the Well-O-Live project by Destination Makers, a member of the Consortium of the WellOlive ‘Wellness and Wellbeing Experience across the Routes of the Olive Tree” project supported by the European Commission COSME program and hosted by DUNEA Agency.

 Here’s a cool video the talented Denis Strickner put together after the trip.
 Check it out!